LocalCoinIS/dev.bitshares.works/docs/development/apps/network_secure.rst

 Trusted Full Node
 ------------------------

-The trusted full node is your entry point to the BitShares P2P network.
+The trusted full node is your entry point to the LocalCoin P2P network.
 It will hold the blockchain, connect to other peers, and will receive new blocks in real-time.

 ::